Dr Susan Oman

 Profile

-I was appointed as Lead for Human-centric AI for the University of Sheffield’s Centre for Machine Intelligence in June 2024.
-As AI and in/Equality Lead, I champion research, learning and engagement activity from across the university that raises awareness of AI’s role in society - for good and bad.
+I was appointed as Lead for Human-centric AI for the University of Sheffield’s Centre for Machine Intelligence in June 2024, where I champion cross-university research, learning, and engagement activity that raises awareness of AI’s role in society—for good and bad.

 - Full contact details